priyakamesh/frontendcapstone-priya/README.md

 Title : Search Doc

-Feature :
-        My project is aimed at providing options to the users where they will be able to search and find the health providers in their area.
+Feature :My project is aimed at providing options to the users where they will be able to search and find the health providers in their area.

 Benefit:
 * My project attempts to solve one of the common problems which is to find out if a specific doctor accepts users insurance without calling the         doctors office.
 * It allows users to save there favorite doctor details to the profile page.